 Founder of Game Changer Unltd, member of ISCO

 Senior Manager Social Standards B Lab

 Bringing the old Change Lab back, we’ll discuss this on September 20, at the Social Impact Factory!
-After two virtual sessions, we go back to how it once began: a hands-on session with many opportunities to network.
+After two virtual sessions, we go back to how it once began: an in-person hands-on session with many opportunities to network.

 This session won’t be broadcasted or recorded.